chetinchog/feedbackratingms/README.md

 {
     "articleId": "{article's id}",
     "rate": "{article rate's value}",
+    "ra1": "{amount of rates with value 1}",
+    "ra2": "{amount of rates with value 2}",
+    "ra3": "{amount of rates with value 3}",
+    "ra4": "{amount of rates with value 4}",
-    "feedAmount": "{amount of feedbacks made}",
+    "ra5": "{amount of rates with value 5}", "feedAmount": "{amount of feedbacks made}",
     "badRate": "{is this category (boolean)}",
     "goodRate": "{is this category (boolean)}",